xavierjohn/FunctionalDDD/README.md

 With the following differences.

 - Uses an Error object instead of a string to represent errors.
-- Validation error can hold multiple validation errors.
+- Validation errors can hold multiple validation errors.
-- Aggregate error can hold multiple errors.
+- Aggregate errors can hold multiple errors.
 - A way to convert FunctionalDDD.Error to HTTP errors (ActionResult).
 - Leverage fluent validation and use it to create domain objects.
 - Source code generation for simple domain value objects.
 - Ability to run parallel tasks.

-Here is a YouTube video that explains several of the methods in this library.
+Here is a YouTube video explaining several of this library's methods.

 [![Functional DDD](https://img.youtube.com/vi/45yk2nuRjj8/0.jpg)](https://youtu.be/45yk2nuRjj8?t=682)